chopralab/Paddy_Manuscript_Repo/README.md

 2) Scipy==v1.1.0
 3) Matplotlib==2.10

-Note that Conda .txt requirement files are provided as explicit package versions for CentOS Linux, Version 7 (Core).
+## Use of Conda and Dependencies

-If using a ????
+Note that Conda .txt requirement files are provided as explicit package versions tested on a CentOS Linux, Version 7 (Core) machine, while using Conda 4.6.11 build version 3.17.9.
+These requirement files should work for linux-64 distributions running Conda, though .
+Additional information regarding use of Conda can be found [here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).

 ## Downloading Paddy